 Private Land Management and Voluntary Incentive Programs Project

-This project investigates the role that social influence plays in the land management of small private forests in the Western Upper Peninsula of Michigan, and the collective impact on the UP landscape of thousands of land management decisions by non-industrial private forest owners.
-Click here to access the project website.
+The Private Land Management and Voluntary Incentive Programs Project investigates the role that social influence plays in the land management of small private forests in the Western Upper Peninsula of Michigan, and the collective impact on the UP landscape of thousands of land management decisions by non-industrial private forest owners.

 Canadian Historical Geographic Information Systems Partnership

 The Canadian HGIS Partnership is working to build and expand a network of researchers and community members engaged in Historical GIS.
 Project activities include producing and disseminate a series of white papers on HGIS methods, developing HGIS-specific standards for Geospatial data structure and for research data and the creation of a pilot version of an open, accessible Historical GIS data portal.The research and development activities proposed are the beginnings of a strong infrastructure for conducting historical research, in a geographic context.
 This framework will allow for the effective creation of historical GIS research data, their storage and long-term preservation, their sharing among known and unforeseen collaborators.
 In addition, this project is part of the broader movement to create a new culture of openness and collaboration in research activities.

 Mapping and Modelling the Migration of French-Canadians across the North American Continent: 1760-1914